williamgilpin/howto/howto_github.md

 Getting Started with: Git, GitHub, and GitHub pages

+*Instructions by William Gilpin for the [Computational Physics course at UT Austin](https://www.wgilpin.com/cphy/)*

 ==============

 ## Setting up git and GitHub for the first time {#first}